MadhuparnaUpadhyay/Sherlock_Mystery_Solving_with_Python/README.md

 Step 1: Instructions for Installation

 This game is in ipynb extension.
 Jupyter Notebook Installation is required but not mandatory for the execution.
+This code is written and compatible for Python 3 and above.

 Step 2 : Solve the mystery for Sherlock